alphagov/content-store/docs/content-store-api.md

 ## Reading content from the content store

 Content is retrieved from the content store via the [content store](https://content-store.publishing.service.gov.uk/), which takes a path and responds with a JSON representation of the content that should be displayed on that path.

-This API is used by front-end apps but is also exposed externally at `/api/content/<path>`, such as https://www.gov.uk/api/content/take-pet-abroad
+This API is used by front-end apps but is also exposed externally at `/api/content/<path>`, such as [https://www.gov.uk/api/content/take-pet-abroad](https://www.gov.uk/api/content/take-pet-abroad).
+When used by the public, this is known as 'Content API' and has [its own documentation](https://content-api.publishing.service.gov.uk/).

 To retrieve content from the content store, make a GET request: